echogarden-project/echogarden/docs/Options.md

 * `language`: language code for the audio and transcript, like `en`, `fr`, `en-US`, `pt-BR`.
 Auto-detected if not set

 DTW:
 * `dtw.windowDuration`: time duration (in seconds) of the Sakoe-Chiba window when performing DTW alignment.
 Defaults to `120`.
 If your audio is longer than two minutes, consider increasing this value for better results.
 Note that a higher value would consume quadratically larger amounts of memory.
-A value of `600` (ten minutes) would already require several Gigabytes of memory when the audio duration is 10 minutes or greater.
+A value of `600` (10 minutes) would already require several Gigabytes of memory when the audio duration is 10 minutes or greater.

 DTW-RA only:
 * `dtw.recognition`: prefix for providing custom recognition options when using `dtw-ra` method, for example: setting `dtw.recognition.engine = silero`